Schemas and tables

 (6 rows)

-To connect to this database, use the \c meta-command.
+To connect to the database you created, use the \c

 yugabyte=# \c testdb